Next Unit of Computing: Apollo Lake

+NUC 8 Rugged (Chaco Canyon)

-Intel eighth generation NUC models, codenamed Chaco Canyon, is based on their Apollo Lake processors with a TDP of 15 W, and 64 GB of eMMC.
-The 4GB of RAM are soldered directly to the motherboard and are therefore non-upgradeable.
+Intel eighth generation NUC models, codenamed Chaco Canyon and marketed as NUC 8 Rugged, were based on their Apollo Lake processors with a TDP of 15 W, and 64 GB of eMMC.
+The 4 GB of RAM are soldered directly to the motherboard and are therefore non-upgradeable.
+This model was fanless and was the first fanless NUC since 2014.
+The case was larger than many other NUCs at 4.2 x 6.0 x 1.2 inches.

 They were launched in Q3/2019.

-Intel NUC 8 Rugged specifications, first fanless NUC since 2014, was released in September 2019.